-These baked stuffed tomatoes with white beans and spinach are loaded with protein-packed beans and bright, fresh flavors.
-Italian-style stuffed tomatoes are easy to make and the perfect size as a side dish, appetizer or light main course.
+These white bean stuffed tomatoes with spinach are loaded with beans and vibrant, fresh flavors.
+These Italian-style stuffed tomatoes are easy to make and the perfect size as a side dish or light main course.

 Jump to: